yimingwangdell/vimrc/nvim/README.md

 see [../ranger/README.md](../ranger/README.md)

 ### vimwiki note
-Enter to create link for under cursor word/selected content, Backspace jump back.
+<CR> to create sub link for under cursor/selected keyword, <backspace> jump back.

 ### additional text-object
 s: substitute with clipboard, you can use it as motion like c, d